-Apple, however, was the company to make smartwatches truly functional, and truly accessible, and just like the iPad, once you have one, it’s hard to imagine life without it.
-Since the introduction of the Apple Watch, a plethora of manufacturers have followed suit, offering their own versions of a smartwatch.
-Most combine the ability to make calls, stream music and send messages, with fitness functions, such as GPS, heart rate monitors and waterproof capabilities so you can even wear them swimming.
+Smartwatches 101 – Since the introduction of the Apple Watch, a plethora of manufacturers have also followed suit, offering their own interpretation of what they believe makes a great smartwatch.
+Most combine the ability to make calls, stream music and send messages with fitness functions such as GPS tracking, heart rate monitors and waterproof capabilities so you can even wear them swimming.

 Apple Watch Series 7

-There's no denying, the Apple Watch really is one of the most accomplished smartwatches out there.
+There’s no denying, the Apple Watch really is one of the best smartwatches out there.
 It looks good, is quick to use and ticks off pretty much every feature you could need (partly because Apple tells you that you need it).
-While it will of course only work with iPhones, meaning Android owners have to seek out their own smartwatch champion, for those do own Apple's ubiquitous phone, there really isn't anything better.
+While it will of course only work with iPhones, meaning Android owners have to look elsewhere, for those who do own Apple’s ubiquitous phone, there really isn’t anything better.

 The latest Series 7 Apple Watch arrives with a much larger screen, which allows it to now display a full QWERTY keyboard for replying to messages, as opposed to speaking into the watch or using the weird handwriting section on previous models.
 It’s waterproof to 50-metres, can stream music wirelessly (only if you have the cellular model) and will give you an overview of your day, both in terms of fitness and your agenda.